 This week's blog considers the science and psychology behind New Year’s resolutions and explores why humans often fail to keep their yearly goals.
-Looking at the findings of prominent psychologists and recent research studies, we dive into the annual cultural tradition that humans have been partaking in for over 4000 years.
+Looking at the findings of prominent psychologists and recent research studies, we dive into the annual cultural tradition to find out what’s going on.

 Success and Failure Rates: Keeping Resolutions Over the First 6 Months

-Professor & Chair of Psychology at the University of Scranton, John C Norcross, has written on the science behind New Year's resolutions for decades.
-Amongst his research that spans from 1978-2020, Norcross has found that of those who make a New Year’s resolution:
+Professor & Chair of Psychology at the University of Scranton, John C. Norcross, has written about the science behind New Year's resolutions for decades.
+His research conducted from 1978 to 2020 reveals the success rate of those who make a New Year’s resolution:

 - After two weeks, the number drops to 71%.